-This document describes the Board of Director’s strategic plan for 2017.
+This document describes the board of director’s strategic plan for 2018.
 It presents Whitemarsh House vision, mission, values and objectives; reviews its strength, weaknesses, threats and opportunities.
-This plan will be the overarching guiding document until spring of 2018.
-The Plan was developed after review of all performance improvement objectives achieved and planned in the 2017 report.
-As such it is an overview, because the detailed performance improvement metrics were reflected in each component of the performance improvement report.
+This plan will be the overarching guiding document until spring of 2019.
+The Plan was developed after review of all performance improvement objectives achieved and planned as was the case in previous reports.
+As such it is an overview, because more detailed performance improvement metrics were reflected in each component of the 2018 performance improvement report.
 It has been reviewed by staff, stakeholders, next of kin and residents and so this final overall plan is the final step in a lengthy process.

 Further evidence of the Executive Director QA process can be gathered in interview with the Executive Director and other members of the management team as well as documentation of the QA meetings maintained by the Executive Director.

-The vision of Whitemarsh House is to offer care that is accessible, safe, ethical, culturally diverse and affordable and of high quality to promote and strengthen the health and well-being of our clients.
+The vision of Whitemarsh House is to continue to offer care that is accessible, safe, ethical, culturally diverse and affordable and of high quality to promote and strengthen the health and well-being of our clients.
 Through our programs and dedicated staff we strive to build a community that respects each individual, provides therapeutic relationships, promotes opportunities for rehabilitation, maintains realistic expectations of increased independence and demonstrates an inclusive treatment environment respectful of input from persons served, next of kin, staff and other stakeholders.
 The vision, furthermore, is to provide a fully accredited, licensed, person-centered, flexible environment where clients, families and stakeholders join a team of therapists, direct care givers and clinicians to develop an individualized program.
 The vision also includes support of an intimate, home-like environment.
 Our stated purpose to provide a milieu that is “just like home” reflects the vision of our founders.

 Whitemarsh House is a community based organization that supports services for clients with disabilities to maximize their capabilities and achieve the best quality of life in a relatively small, intimate, homelike community.
 Respect, courtesy and compassion are center-piece elements.